michaeljones/matcha/README.md

 ```

 If a template only includes function declarations and no meaningful template content then matcha
-will not add the `render` and `render_builder`.
+will not add the `render` and `render_tree`.
 Instead the module will act as a library of
 functions where each function body is a template.

 ## Output